LounesMD/MMStrokeNet/README.md

 	*   The fine-tuned model on T1-weighted MRIs.
 	*   The fine-tuned model on both T1-weighted and FLAIR MRIs.

-If you have any question about the source code, please contact us.

 ## Paper :
-The paper has been accepted at [WCNR'24](https://wfnr-congress.org/) and selected for an oral presentation.
-Here is a [link](https://hal.science/hal-04546362) to the paper's resume.
+The original research paper is currently under review.
+Initial results were presented in the form of an oral presentation at the 13th World Congress for Neurorehabilitation (WCNR) 2024.
+Here is a [link](https://hal.science/hal-04546362) to the paper's abstract.

+## Non-Commercial Use
+The contents of this repository are made available for non-commercial use only.
+You may not use the material for commercial purposes.

 ## Citing
-If you use the project in your work, please consider citing it with:
+If you use this project in your work, please consider citing it as follows:

 ```bibtex
 @misc{MM-STROKEnet,